digao-dalpiaz/DzListHeader/readme.md

 `ListBox` = *ListBox object (required!)*

+`TextMargin` = Space in Pixels at left and right of column (used so that the text in one column does not stick to the text in another column)

 `TitleFont` = Title Font for Columns captions

 `UseOdd` = use specific color background for odd lines (see ColorLineOdd property)